Random Access Channel Coding in the Finite Blocklength Regime: Introduction

-Even from a purely theoretical perspective, a satisfactory solution to \emph{random} access remains to be found.
-The MAC model in which a fixed number $k$ out of the total available $K$ transmitters are always active was studied by D'yachkov-Rykov \cite{dyachkov1981mac} and Mathys \cite{mathys1990class} for zero-error coding on a noiseless adder MAC and Bassalygo and Pinsker \cite{bassalygo1983restricted} for an asynchronous model in which the information is considered erased if more than one transmitter is active at a time.
+Even from a purely theoretical perspective, a satisfactory solution to random access remains to be found.
+The MAC model in which a fixed number, $k$, out of the total available $K$ transmitters are active was studied by D'yachkov and Rykov~\cite{dyachkov1981mac} and Mathys \cite{mathys1990class} for zero-error coding on a noiseless adder MAC, and by Bassalygo and Pinsker \cite{bassalygo1983restricted} for an asynchronous model in which the information is considered erased if more than one transmitter is active at a time.
 See \cite{polyanskiy2017perspective} for a more detailed history.
-While zero-error code designs are mathematically elegant, they are also combinatorial in nature, and thus their complexity scales exponentially with the number of transmitters.
 Two-layer MAC decoders, with outer layer codes that work to remove channel noise and inner layer codes that work to resolve conflicts, are proposed in \cite{ordentlich2017mac,ebrahimi2017coded}.
-Like the codes in \cite{dyachkov1981mac,mathys1990class}, the codes in \cite{bassalygo1983restricted,ordentlich2017mac} are designed for a predetermined number of transmitters, $k$; it is not clear how robust they are to randomness in the transmitters' arrivals and departures.
-In \cite{minero2012randomaccess}, Minero et al. study a random access model in which the receiver knows the transmitter activity pattern, and the transmitters opportunistically send data at the highest possible rate.
+Like the codes in \cite{dyachkov1981mac, mathys1990class, bassalygo1983restricted}, the codes in \cite{ordentlich2017mac, polyanskiy2017perspective} are designed for a predetermined number of transmitters, $k$; it is not clear how robust they are to randomness in the transmitters' arrivals and departures.
+In \cite{minero2012randomaccess}, Minero \textit{et al.} study a random access model in which the receiver knows the transmitter activity pattern, and the transmitters opportunistically send data at the highest possible rate.
 The receiver recovers only a portion of the messages sent, depending on the current level of activity in the channel.